grassmunk/Chicago95/INSTALL.md

 In XFCE select Settings -> Appearance.
 Click on 'Icons' and select `Chicago95`.

-#### Desktop icons
+#### Desktop icons (text shadows and label backdrop colour)(advanced)
-If you want to change the icon label backdrop colour, text colours, or highlight colours you'll have to edit the gtkrc theme file located in `/home/$USER/.themes/Chicago95/gtk-2.0/` on line numbers 551 to 556.
+If you want to change the icon label backdrop colour, text colours, or highlight colours you'll have to edit the gtkrc theme file located in `/home/$USER/.themes/Chicago95/gtk-2.0/`.

+Text shadows can be modified from lines 551 to 557.
+These are currently commented out with "#."

+Label backdrop colours can be modified on line numbers 563 to 568.

 After any changes are made log out then log back in.
-You can use CSS colour properties as seen on line 551 for "#008081".
+You can use CSS colour properties as seen on line 551 for any colour you want.

 #### Cursors
 To install the cursors copy the folders in `Cursors` to `/usr/share/icons` or `~/.icons`.